m-kus/sn-zkemail-faucet/app/README.md

-# Lu.ma Proof Generator App
+# Luma Proof Generator App

-This is a React application that generates proofs of registration from Lu.ma event emails.
+This is a React application that generates proofs of registration from Luma event emails.
 Upload your event confirmation email and the app will generate a cryptographic proof through a step-by-step process.

 ## Getting Started